rockymadden/canvas-lms-cloud/readme.md

 # Canvas LMS Cloud
 Automatically configure, deploy, and host the Canvas LMS on everything from a horizontally scaling, fault-tolerant, load balanced private cloud to a simple local virtual machine instance.
-Hosting large private clouds is designed without the need for dedicated hardware firewalls or load balancers.

 ---

-__Large Private Clouds Infastructure:__
+__Hosting Large Private Clouds:__

-The design for large private clouds is targeted specifically around servers with the following specifications:
+Hosting large private clouds is designed without the need for dedicated hardware firewalls or load balancers.
+The design is targeted specifically around servers with the following specifications:
 * Intel Xeon E3-1245v2 (4 cores/8 threads)
 * 32 GB ECC RAM
 * Intel SSDs in RAID 1 or RAID 10 configuration